Convenient “Tanker Attacks” as US Seeks War with Iran

-“…it would be far more preferable if the United States could cite an Iranian provocation as justification for the airstrikes before launching them.
+…it would be far more preferable if the United States could cite an Iranian provocation as justification for the airstrikes before launching them.
 Clearly, the more outrageous, the more deadly, and the more unprovoked the Iranian action, the better off the United States would be.
-Of course, it would be very difficult for the United States to goad Iran into such a provocation without the rest of the world recognizing this game, which would then undermine it.” (emphasis added)
+Of course, it would be very difficult for the United States to goad Iran into such a provocation without the rest of the world recognizing this game, which would then undermine it.

 – Brookings Institution, “Which Path to Persia?”
 2009